encode/django-rest-framework/CONTRIBUTING.md

 ## Triaging issues

 Getting involved in triaging incoming issues is a good way to start contributing.
 Every single ticket that comes into the ticket tracker needs to be reviewed in order to determine what the next steps should be.
-Anyone can help out with this, you just need to be willing to
+Anyone can help out with this, you just need to be willing to:

 * Read through the ticket - does it make sense, is it missing any context that would help explain it better?
 * Is the ticket reported in the correct place, would it be better suited as a discussion on the discussion group?